Seared and Smoked Top Sirloin Steaks

 The professionals recommend ½ teaspoon per pound of meat for what it’s worth.

-All of them are salted and then the pan of steaks is placed in the fridge for about 2 hours.
+All of them are salted and then the pan of steaks is placed in the fridge for at least 2 hours but I recommend overnight or 8 hours for the full treatment.

-Note: There is NO need to rinse the steaks although it does not hurt anything either if you want to do that.
+Note: There is NO need to rinse the steaks after dry brining.

 Reverse searing: A method by which steaks and other meats are smoked/cooked first and then seared just before serving.

-For these top sirloin steaks, I am suggesting that you pan sear the steaks after dry brining them and before adding any seasoning to the outside.
+For these top sirloin steaks, we are going to pan sear the steaks after dry brining them and before adding any seasoning to the outside.
 The idea is to add some color and to bring out some of that great flavor that only happens when steaks are seared over a hot flame or in a hot pan.

 Note: This pan searing is best done outdoors if possible but indoors is fine if that’s your only option.